hantruong876/hantruong876.github.io/README.md

 # Han Truong

 ### Education
+Drexel University

-Economics and Data Science, BS
+Bachelor of Science (BS) in Economics and Data Science
 ### Projects